swellaby/gulp-azp-bump/.github/CONTRIBUTING.md

 ```

 ### Linting
 This repo uses [eslint][eslint-url] for linting the source code. eslint is automatically run when you run the npm `build` script and when you make a commit.
-The eslint configuration file can be found in the [config][config] directory.
+The [eslint configuration file][eslint-config-file-url] can be found in the  root of the directory.

 You can run [eslint][eslint-url] at any time by executing the npm `lint` script: